 Practices were keen to start using the GP referral pathway to CPCS as it promotes the role of community pharmacy as the first point of call for advice for minor health concerns.
 The service reinforces that pharmacists are highly qualified, trusted clinicians who can be accessed quickly and conveniently by patients, to have their minor illness symptoms assessed and a clinical decision taken on next steps.

-Partners were NHS England and NHS Improvement North West Region, Community Pharmacy Lancashire, CCG medicine management pharmacists, GP teams and PCNs.
+Partners were NHS England North West Region, Community Pharmacy Lancashire, CCG medicine management pharmacists, GP teams and PCNs.

 The aim was to create a sustainable and resilient long-term model for GP referral to CPCS delivering care within the general practice framework.